capactio/capact/docs/development.md

 make build-all-tools
 ```

-In order to minimize the binary sizes, you can opt to enable UPX compression after building the binaries:
+In order to minimize the binary sizes, you can opt to enable [UPX](https://github.com/upx/upx) compression after building the binaries:

+> **NOTE:** Make sure [the UPX tool is installed](https://github.com/upx/upx/releases) before running the command.

 ```bash
 make build-all-tools-prod